ndevenish/Blender_ioEDM/docs/index.rst

 the binary file format, intuition, research, much guesswork, and many, many crashes of the model viewer.

+Firstly, an important note:

+    **This tool may only be used for private purposes and may in no way be used for extracting models which may directly or indirectly be used for commercial gain or promotion of any commercial product i.a games, films, media, or artwork.**

+e.g. it should be obvious that this is for modding for DCS world and any intellectual property of ED remains the intellectual property of ED.

 In its current state, it allows simple importing functionality whilst the fine details of the file structure are worked out, and basic exporting.
 Much of the raw ``.edm`` .data is reasonably easy to interpret, but translating the